 Diana N. Contreras MD, MPH is chief health care officer at PPFA.
 Diana is a board certified ob/gyn with fellowship training in gyn oncology.
 She is an accomplished health care provider with years of experience providing patient care.
-She has worked at several large health systems and has held numerous administrative roles, including division director, vice chairman, chairman and system wide (multiple hospitals), and medical director for women's health.
+She has worked at several large health systems and has held numerous administrative roles, including division director, vice chairman, chairman, and medical director for women's health.
 Diana is committed to the highest quality and safety in patient care.
 She has worked collaboratively with local, regional, and state level professionals to promote access and equity related to health care.

 Diana focuses much of her time with affiliate executive leadership, including chief executive officers and their medical directors, as well as with public health thought leaders.
 As the chief health care officer, she is responsible for increasing Planned Parenthood’s health care delivery effectiveness and capacity by capitalizing on Planned Parenthood’s role as the leader in sexual and reproductive health and health equity.
 Diana oversees the teams under the health care division responsible for medical services, standards and guidelines, consortium of abortion providers (CAPS), health care operations, patient experience, quality care, and health equity.